Monday, July 30, 2018

 O Father Raphael, visit us invisibly and deliver from diseases and every misfortune those who call upon your great name.

-O Irene and Nicholas, appear to those who run to you in purity, delivering them from the attack of the invisible enemy.
+O Irene and Nicholas, appear to those who have recourse to you in purity, delivering them from the attack of the invisible enemy.

 Ask for us salvation in soul and body for all those who hasten to you, saints Raphael, Nicholas and Irene.